 If you want to have better job security and a higher salary, it’s important to obtain a good education.
 As the trend typically goes, the more advanced degree you have, the more money you’ll earn.
 The good news is that bachelor and graduate-level degrees in forestry are plentiful, and there are many colleges and universities offering online degrees.

 With an associate’s degree, you qualify for entry-level employment in a variety of settings.
 Once you’ve earned your bachelor’s degree, you’ll be trained to assume more advanced positions such as a conservationist, wildlife protector, and environmentalist, just to name a few.
 With a graduate-level degree, can you pursue managerial and leadership roles that utilize your skills and talents in exchange for a bigger paycheck.

-While you’re in school, you might want to consider applying for an internship to gain experience and to network with other forestry professionals.
-Internships serve as a bridge between school and work and as a recruitment process for permanent staff positions.
+While you’re in school, remember to consider applying for internships to gain experience and network with other forestry professionals.
+Internships serve as a bridge between school and work, and as a recruitment process for permanent staff positions.
 Some colleges and universities help students with their internship search.
-Faculty advisers often have connections with local businesses that are interested in hiring students for summer or part-time employment.
+Faculty advisers often have connections with local businesses and organizations that are interested in hiring students for summer or part-time employment.